ornladios/ADIOS2/docs/user_guide/source/bindings/c.rst

 The C bindings are specifically designed for C applications and those using an older C++ standard (98 and 03).
 If you are using a C++11 or more recent standard, please use the C++11 bindings.

 The C bindings are based on opaque pointers.
 Every ADIOS2 function that generates a new adios2_* unique handler returns the latter explicitly.
 Therefore, checks can be applied to know if the resulting handler is NULL.
 Other functions used to manipulate these valid handlers will return a value of type `enum adios2_error` explicitly.
-These possible errors are cased on the `C++ standardized exceptions <https://en.cppreference.com/w/cpp/error/exception>`_ .
+These possible errors are based on the `C++ standardized exceptions <https://en.cppreference.com/w/cpp/error/exception>`_ .
 Each error will issue a more detailed description in the standard error output: `stderr`.

+adios2_error possible values:

 .. code-block:: C